Biden OKs Alaska oil project, draws ire of environmentalists - KESQ

 The Willow project could produce up to 180,000 barrels of oil a day, create up to 2,500 jobs during construction and 300 long-term jobs, and generate billions of dollars in royalties and tax revenues for the federal, state and local governments, the company said.

 The project, located in the federally designated National Petroleum Reserve-Alaska, enjoys widespread political support in the state.
-Alaska Native state lawmakers recently met with Interior Secretary Deb Haaland to urge support for Willow.
+Alaska’s bipartisan congressional delegation met with Biden and his advisers in early March to plead their case for the project, and Alaska Native state lawmakers recently met with Haaland to urge support.

 Sen. Lisa Murkowski, R-Alaska, said Monday the decision was “very good news for the country.”